-- Government - New Jersey Taxes

+Government - New Jersey Taxes

 It was not until the 1950s that the state enacted a sales tax--its first statewide tax on the general public.
 After failed attempts in the 1960s by both Governor Hughes and Governor Cahill, the state became one of the last to enact an income tax, which was signed by Governor Byrne in 1976.
 The income tax was approved only after the state Supreme Court ordered the closing of public schools, placing intense pressure on the legislature to force passage of the tax.
 Even after the additional revenues provided by the income tax, New Jersey local governments remain heavily dependent, compared to most states, on their taxation of real estate in financing schools and local government operations on their taxation of real estate, first commenced in 1670 during the colonial period.

 -- Tax Revenues and Tax Burden

-New Jersey had the third highest per capita state and local tax burden as a percentage of income of all states in fiscal year 2012, ranking behind only New York and Connecticut, according to the report published in January 2016 by the nonprofit Tax Foundation based in Washington, D.C.
-The report found that the total New Jersey state and local tax burden per capita was $6,926, representing 12.2% of income required to pay state and local taxes and ,$8,134 per person in its population behind New York (12.7%) and Connecticut (12.6%).
+According to the report published in January 2019 by the nonprofit Tax Foundation based in Washington, D.C., the most recent national state tax burden comparisons (for fiscal year 2012) showed New Jersey with the third highest tax burden with 12.2% of income required to pay state and local taxes and ,$8,134 per person in its population behind New York (12.7%) and Connecticut (12.6%).
 The lowest burdens were for Alaska (6.5%), South Dakota (7.1%) and Wyoming (7.1%).
 The national average for all states was $4,420 per capita and 9.9% of total income.
 Of all state and local tax revenue, New Jersey collected 48.1% of its total tax revenues from the local property tax, the highest percentage of all states and compared to the national average of 32.1%.
 The state also ranked highest of all states in property tax collections per capita in fiscal year 2018 at $3,378, ahead of New Hampshire ($3,362), Connecticut ($3,107) and New York ($3,025), and compared to the average for all states of $1,427.
 In 2014, according to data from the State Department of Community Affairs, property taxes in the state averaged $8,161 per home, a 2.2% increase over the level of the previous year.